minhoheo/minhoheo.github.io/getting_involved.md

             <h3 style="text-align: left;">&#128640; <b>Lab Culture</b> </h3>
             <p class="margin-left">
-                That said, research is about asking <i>good questions</i>, less about publishing many papers.
+                That said, research is about asking <b>good questions</b>, less about publishing many papers.
 Starting from day 1, we work on developing your research taste through structuring your research direction and forming a detailed plan.
 We especially focus on developing core skills such as discussing high-level research topics, posing impactful and interesting questions, and scrutinizing technical details.
 We aim to cultivate a strong philosophy for research.
 Everything else (e.g., # of publications) then follows naturally.
                 <br><br>
-                The goal of our lab culture is simple - <i>international impact and visibility</i>.
+                The goal of our lab culture is simple - <b>international impact and visibility</b>.
 We train students to seamlessly brainstorm, think, and work with anyone and anywhere in the world.
                 To this end, our lab puts a huge amount of emphasis on cultivating the collaborative culture of question and discussion, and passion and ambition.
 The cultural focus of our lab: